 Asad called Iran the region’s most important country and said the West should acknowledged Iran’s NPT-protected right to enrich uranium under IAEA monitoring.
 Instead of insisting Iran ship all of its Low Enriched Uranium at once as the West demands, Asad said Iran’s counter-offer to ship several batches of LEU for enrichment abroad was a “reasonable” counter-offer.
-Asad said Iran was not interested in pursuing a nuclear weapon, but warned an Israeli military strike on its nuclear infrastructure would fail to end the program and would only increase Iran’s determination.
+Asad said Iran was not interested in pursuing a nuclear weapon, but warned an Israeli military strike on its nuclear infrastructure would only increase Iran’s determination.

 Asad also compared the difficulty of patrolling the large Iraqi border with similar issues on US-Mexico border.
 “In the US you like to shoot (terrorists),” he said.
 “Suffocating their networks is far more effective.”
 Asad blamed “US mistakes in Iraq” for trouble in the region.
 The report said despite a shared interest with the US in ensuring Iraqi stability, Syria would not immediately jump to intelligence cooperation without ensuring its own interests would be respected.
 “I won’t give it (intelligence cooperation) to you for free,” Asad told the Senators.

-The Senators had two other agenda items they wanted Syria to address: to facilitate the release of three detained Americans in Iran, and re-open the Damascus Community School.
+The Senators had two other agenda items they wanted Syria to address: the release of three detained Americans in Iran, and re-opening the Damascus Community School.
 Asad said he was unfamiliar with the detained Americans issue but was “ready” to reopen the school after he shut it down in response to a US military attack in 2008 that killed seven Syrian civilians.

 The report is one of over 15,000 Top Secret classified documents released by Wikileaks on the weekend.
 On Sunday they began the painstaking task of publishing over a quarter of a million leaked US embassy cables.
 The cables date from 1966 to February 2010 and contain confidential communications between the State Department and 274 embassies in countries throughout the world.